Archive The Effects of Social Media on Parents and Parenting

 It’s easy to judge other parents as too oversharing.
 But if parents in this day and age are too oversharing, there’s a good chance that you overshare as well.
 You might not think so but the issue with oversharing isn’t just boring others, it can also lead to overkill.

-What we mean by overkill here, is that parents might become increasingly used to taking photos of special moments instead of experiencing them then and there.
+What we mean by overkill here is that parents might become increasingly used to taking photos of special moments instead of experiencing them then and there.
 For example, the first time their child starts to walk on their own, they might rush to grab a phone and start recording.
-As your child grows older, this fetishization of capturing moments can get annoying for them, not to mention those who follow you.
+As your child grows older, capturing moments constantly can get annoying for them and your followers.

 Dad taking photo of a child kissing her mom

-If social media was just a list of negative effects it wouldn’t have captured our attention as a society as it has.
+If social media was just a list of negative effects it wouldn’t have been so widespread.
 Here we’ll talk about two of the most important positive effects of social media on parents’ parenting.

 Learning Parenting Tips